-- Speak and act towards other students, staff and visitors to the school in a caring and respectful manner so that words and actions do not cause injury or harm to anyone. - Help ensure the school environment is a safe and caring place for all to learn. - Report in a timely manner to a staff member of an unsafe individual or behavior. - Engage in responsible behavior in all learning and school activities. - Model respectful and responsible behaviour at school, in the community and while acting as a representative of the school. - Follow the individual rules, guidelines and instructions of all classroom teachers and staff. - Students shall not discriminate against others on the basis of the race, colour, ancestry, place of origin, marital status, family status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise.
+- Speaking and acting towards other students, staff and visitors to the school in a caring and respectful manner so that words and actions do not cause injury or harm to anyone. - Helping to ensure the school environment is a safe and caring place for all to learn. - Taking direction as needed from teachers and support staff. - Engaging in responsible behavior in all learning and school activities. - Modelling respectful and responsible behaviour at school, in the community and while acting as a representative of the school. - Behaving in a way that does not interfere with the ability and right of others to learn. - Following the individual rules, guidelines and instructions of all classroom teachers and staff. - Reporting in a timely manner to a staff member the occurrence of disrespectful and unkind behaviour including but not limited to bullying, harassment or intimidation. - Students shall not discriminate against a person or class of persons regarding any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons. - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise.